johanhedin/sdrx/README.md

 aspects such as translation, downsampling, filtering, channelization, demodulation, interaction between clock domains, threading and audio processing.
-`sdrx` is written in C++17 and is tested on a x86_64 machine running Fedora 35, on a Raspberry Pi 4 Model B 4GiB and on a Raspberry Pi Zero 2 W running Raspberry Pi OS.
+`sdrx` is written in C++17 and is tested on a x86_64 machine running Fedora 35, on a Raspberry Pi 4 Model B 4GiB and on a Raspberry Pi Zero 2 W running the latest Raspberry Pi OS (mostly the 64-bit version).
 Audio is played using ALSA.

 The dongles used during development are; [RTL-SDR Blog V3](https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles), [Nooelec NESDR SMArt v4](https://www.nooelec.com/store/sdr/sdr-receivers/smart/nesdr-smart-sdr.html),